Video game crash of 1983: Loss of publishing control

 The rapid growth of the third-party game industry was easily illustrated by the number of vendors present at the semi-annual Consumer Electronics Show (CES).
 According to Crane, the number of third-party developers jumped from 3 to 30 between two consecutive events.
-At the Summer 1982 CES, there were 17 companies, including MCA Inc., and Fox Video Games announcing a combined 90 new Atari games.
+At the Summer 1982 CES, there were 17 companies, including MCA Inc. and Fox Video Games, announcing a combined 90 new Atari games.
 By 1983, an estimated 100 companies were attempting to leverage the CES into a foothold in the market.
 AtariAge documented 158 different vendors that had developed for the Atari VCS.
-In June 1982, the Atari games on the market numbered just 100.
-By December, that number grew to over 400.
+In June 1982, the Atari games on the market numbered just 100, which grew to over 400 by December.
 Experts predicted a glut in 1983, with only 10% of games producing 75% of sales.

-BYTE stated in December that "in 1982 few games broke new ground in either design or format ...
+BYTE stated in December, "in 1982 few games broke new ground in either design or format ...
 If the public really likes an idea, it is milked for all its worth, and numerous clones of a different color soon crowd the shelves.
 That is, until the public stops buying or something better comes along.
 Companies who believe that microcomputer games are the hula hoop of the 1980s only want to play Quick Profit."
 Bill Kunkel said in January 1983 that companies had "licensed everything that moves, walks, crawls, or tunnels beneath the earth.
 You have to wonder how tenuous the connection will be between the game and the movie Marathon Man.
 What are you going to do, present a video game root canal?"
-By September 1983 the Phoenix stated that 2600 cartridges were "no longer a growth industry".
+By September 1983, the Phoenix stated that 2600 cartridges were "no longer a growth industry".
 Activision, Atari, and Mattel all had experienced programmers, but many of the new companies rushing to join the market did not have the expertise or talent to create quality games.
-Titles such as the Kaboom!-like Lost Luggage, rock band tie-in Journey Escape, and plate-spinning game Dishaster, were examples of games made in the hopes of taking advantage of the video-game boom, but later proved unsuccessful with retailers and potential customers.
+Titles such as the Kaboom!-like Lost Luggage, rock band tie-in Journey Escape, and plate-spinning game Dishaster, were examples of titles made in the hopes of taking advantage of the video-game boom, but later proved unsuccessful with retailers and potential customers.